night1rider/nxp-appcodehub/dm-wolfssh-rgb-server-with-zephyr/README.md

     [<img src="Images/Verification4-2-1.png" width="500"/>](Images/Verification4-2-1.png)

-2. Now setup and apply a filter using the noted ip in step: [3.4.3](#step3)
+2. Now set up and apply a filter using the noted IP in step: [3.4.3](#step3)

     [<img src="Images/Verification4-2-2.png" width="500"/>](Images/Verification4-2-2.png)

-3. Now watch the wireshark capture and redo part 3.4.
+3. Now watch the Wireshark capture and redo part 3.4.
 You can inspect the connection and you can also see what it looks like when the connection is rejected.
-Try using the fake key provided in `/path/to/dm-wolfssh-rgb-server-with-zephyr/Test_Keys/id_rsa_fake` and inspect the wireshark capture.
+Try using the fake key provided in `/path/to/dm-wolfssh-rgb-server-with-zephyr/Test_Keys/id_rsa_fake` and inspect the Wireshark capture.

    [<img src="Images/Verification4-3-FakeKey.png" width="700"/>](Images/Verification4-3-FakeKey.png)

 ## 5. Project Options<a name="step5"></a>
-### 5.1 Setting up a static IPv4 on Zephyr
+### 5.1 Setting up a Static IPv4 on Zephyr
-By default the project is setup to use a DHCP Server, this section will show how to setup a static IP.
-Please make sure you chose an IP for the device that will not cause a IP conflict on your network.
+By default, the project is set up to use a DHCP Server.
+This section will show how to set up a static IP.
+Please make sure you choose an IP for the device that will not cause an IP conflict on your network.

 1. In [src/main.c](src/main.c), look for the following section.